couchbaselabs/ToDoLite-Android/tutorial.md

 This section we will learn how to save documents and consequently the document revisions as well.

-In Couchbase Lite, a document’s body takes the form of a JSON object where the it is a collection a key/value pairs.
+In Couchbase Lite, a Document’s body takes the form of a JSON object where the data is a collection of key/value pairs.
 The values can be different types of data such as numbers, strings, arrays or even nested objects.

 Locate and open the `document/List.java` file over at:
 ToDoLite-Android/ToDoLite/src/main/java/com/couchbase/todolite/document/List.java